Lytecyde/PACEalpha/README.md

 PLAN

 1) spies walk around now on their job paths
+2) both sides walk around
 TODO:
-1) both sides walk around
-2) each agent completes secret missions and does "real" cover jobs in (entertainment, finance, propaganda, forces) which provide resources as miice
+1) each agent completes secret missions and does "real" cover jobs in (entertainment, finance, propaganda, archives, forces) which provide resources as miice
-3) does not matter who wins if one side loses the player loses
+2) victory check up, does not matter who wins if one side loses the player loses,
-4) to win, pass agents and recruit them or stop them from completeing their jobs
+3) to win, pass agents and recruit them or stop them from completeing their jobs

 **INSTALL INSTRUCTIONS**